mgw58980/Surface-Temperature-and-Vegetation-Group/README.md

 Team Name: To Be Determined (TBD) Group
 Team Members: Bree, Katie,

-Hypothesis: We predict that surface temperatures will be lower when there is dense vegetation present.
+Hypothesis: We predict that surface and air temperatures will be lower when there is dense vegetation present.
+We expect denser vegetative strucutre to keep surface and air temperatures cooler.
+Thus, the variables are expected to have a linearly negative relationship.

 Plan Hypothesis: We plan to observe surface & air temperatures, as well as vegetitation structure, in two areas of Colorado.